ktorio/ktor-documentation/topics/cors.md

 ### Miscellaneous {id="misc"}

-The `CORS` plugin also allows you to specify other CORS-related settings.
+The `%plugin_name%` plugin also allows you to specify other CORS-related settings.
 For example, you can use `maxAgeInSeconds` to specify how long the response to the preflight request can be cached without sending another preflight request.

 ```kotlin
     install(CORS) {